 The paper considers the extent to which the counter-terror approach exacerbates al-Shabaab’s use of violence through the existential threat levelled against them, while citizens remain caught up as victims between contesting sides.
 Recognising that the force deployed induces a harsh blowback on civilians while gaining limited progress towards a viable end conclusion, the paper questions whether a new approach is required in which peace rather than simply the defeat of al-Shabaab is central.

 Joanne Crouch is Saferworld’s peacebuilding and conflict transformation research team leader.
 She will present findings and articulate possible alternative approaches which both diminish violence towards civilians whilst contributing to sustainable peace.

 The presentation will be followed by an informal discussion with participants.

 Participants are welcome to bring their own lunch and EPLO will provide tea and coffee.

-|Registration||Kindly note that places are limited and registration is mandatory.
-RSVP to Lorenzo Conti if you would like to participate.|
+|Registration||Please contact Lorenzo Conti if you would like to participate.|

 20/11/2018: Stabilisation versus Peacebuilding: case studies from post-Daesh Iraq and the Middle East (Martina Pignatti Morano and Domenico Chirico, Un Ponte Per…)

 06/11/2018: Peacebuilding and the road to EU integration for the Former Yugoslav Republic of Macedonia – a women human rights defenders’ perspective (Irena Cvetkovic, Coalition Margins, and Sneshka Ilikj, Reactor – Research in Action)